bartekmotyl/favourite-photo-browser/README.md

 # Release

-The current version is an early alpha / MVP version, with basic UI but with both main features (browsing and marking favourites) already working.
+Current version is an early alpha / MVP version, with basic UI but with both main features (browsing and marking favourites) already working.

-At the moment there is no distribution packege available to download (should be available soon though!), you would need to compile the tool yourself.
+Binaries can be downloaded for Windows only - see [releases page](https://github.com/bartekmotyl/favourite-photo-browser/releases).
+Mac OS/ Linux packages coming soon.

+# Building

 ## Windows